 GASB Statement No. 94 "Public-Private and Public-Public Partnerships and Availability Payment Arrangements" was issued in March 2020.
-The management of the District does not expect the implementation of this standard to have a material effect on the financial statements of the District.
+The statement was implemented and did not have a material effect on the financial statements of the District.
 The requirements of this statement are effective for reporting periods beginning after June 15, 2022.

 GASB Statement No. 96 "Subscription-Based Information Technology Arrangements" was issued in May 2020.
-The management of the District does not expect the implementation of this standard to have a material effect on the financial statements of the District.
+The statement was implemented and did not have a material effect on the financial statements of the District.
 The requirements of this statement are effective for reporting periods beginning after June 15, 2022.